Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Read the blog

-Bad vs. good company culture
+Bad vs. good work culture

-Although there is no “right” company culture, companies with great cultures often share a few core qualities.
+Although there is no “right” work culture, companies with great cultures often share a few core qualities.
 For example, a good company culture unites people, so they work productively as a team toward a shared purpose with a clear understanding of how their individual contributions help the company succeed.
 These cultures promote teamwork, respect, physical and mental health, and curiosity.

-A bad company culture neglects employees’ needs in favor of company-centric policies and practices.
+A bad work culture neglects employees’ needs in favor of company-centric policies and practices.
 Employees don’t feel they’re part of a team and may not have a clear sense of the company’s mission, values, or expectations.
 They may work long hours to prove their value, often with little or no recognition.
 As a result of poor work-life balance, toxic company cultures can contribute to turnover, burnout, and poor mental health.
 Check out these good and bad company culture examples:

-Good company culture
+Good work culture

-Bad company culture
+Bad work culture

 Loyal, engaged employees